jamietre/iter8/README.md

 ### Performance

 I haven't evaluated it at all.
-This has proven plenty fast for the use cases I've had so far, but I have no way to know if it is actually faster than simply iterating over entire arrays.
-I suspect "it depends" but I'd like to do some basic performance tests.
+This has proven plenty fast for the use cases I've had so far.
+Because the process of iteration involves many more function invocations then simple looping, it's certainly slower.
+I'm interested in optimizing as much as possible, but the goal is not extremely high performance for large arrays, but rather expressiveness for complex transformations.

 ### Size Optimization

-It's about 6K compressed right now.
+It's about 10K compressed right now.
 There are opportunities for code reuse that I haven't taken advantage of that could reduce the size of this library.

+The size is not an issue for me.
+If it seems useful to some to break it out into modules with separate entry points to allow only including parts that are needed, I would conisder it.

 ## Similar Libraries

 There are a bunch of them.
-I only did this because I didn't find one that respected the familiar native `Array` methods universally, while adding simple iterable interop, with a simple, clean API.
-And also had decent documentation.
-So I wrote one.
+It was actually pretty hard to find a good npm package name. :)

+I had the following needs in mind when creating this:

+* easy interop with `Array`, `Map`, `Set` and native Javascript objects
+* complete support of `Array` API
+* extended API for traversal, and set and group operations
+* good documentation
+* small

+All the similar packages I found missed on one or more of these points.